Madko/install-linux-hp-elitebook-850-g5/README.md

 Reboot the computer (or unload/reload module _snd-hda-intel_).

+### Power Management

+Powertop utiliy is a great tool to fix some power consumption issues.

+    sudo dnf install powertop
+    powertop

+In _tunables_ section a few setups by default are bad.
+Select them and press _space bar_ to activate them.
+Press _ESC_ to exit.
+Then enable _powertop_ service at boot to make these changes permanent :

+    sudo systemctl enable powertop

+Voilà !

 ## _BIOS_ update

 I rebooted the laptop and went into the _BIOS_.
 From there it was possible to download